l7mp/stunner/examples/direct-one2one-call/README.md

 > this application provides a simple video softphone.

-This demo is essentially the same as the STUNner [One to one video call](examples/kurento-one2one-call) demo, with the exception that this demo does not feature a media server, that is, users connect directly via STUNner, without the mediation of a media server.
+This demo is essentially the same as the STUNner [One to one video call](/examples/kurento-one2one-call) demo, with the exception that this demo does not feature a media server, that is, users connect directly via STUNner, without the mediation of a media server.

-For more information, consult the documentation for the STUNner [One to one video call](examples/kurento-one2one-call/README.md) documentation.
+For more information, consult the documentation for the STUNner [One to one video call](/examples/kurento-one2one-call/README.md) documentation.

 ## Help

-STUNner development is coordinated in Discord, send [us](AUTHORS) an email to ask an invitation.
+STUNner development is coordinated in Discord, send [us](/AUTHORS) an email to ask an invitation.

 ## License

 Copyright 2021-2022 by its authors.
 Some rights reserved.
-See [AUTHORS](AUTHORS).
+See [AUTHORS](/AUTHORS).

-MIT License - see [LICENSE](LICENSE) for full text.
+MIT License - see [LICENSE](/LICENSE) for full text.

 ## Acknowledgments